telerik/maui-docs/controls/treeview/item-template.md

 ---
 title: Item Template
 page_title: .NET MAUI TreeView Documentation - Item Template
-description: Review how to customize the default text displayed in the Telerik .NET MAUI TreeView control by using the item template.
+description: Learn how to customize the default text displayed in the Telerik .NET MAUI TreeView control by using the item template.
 position: 7
 slug: treeview-item-template
 ---